wellposed/hblas/readme.md

 computing libraries to build upon.
 Morever, this library is strictly a wrapper, and simply makes using the functionality of OpenBLAS more accessible.

+This library is *NOT* meant to be used a standalone array library (except in desperation), but rather should be used by a higher level numerical array library to provide high performance linear algebra routines.

 hOpenBLAS requires having gfortran or another fortran compiler installed in order to build, along with OpenBLAS itself.
 For now, only OpenBLAS is supported, because it is the only actively maintained BLAS that is multi-threaded and threadsafe by default.
-Patches to add support for other thread safe BLAS/LAPACK variants is welcome.
+Patches to add support for other threadsafe BLAS/LAPACK variants is welcome.

 ## how to install
 * On OS X systems, ```brew tap homebrew/science ; brew install openblas ``` will handle